Real Estate Investing vs. Website Investing: Where Should You Put Your Money?

-Website investing is the process of buying a website that is already making money and collecting that cash flow over a period of time.
+Website investing is the process of buying a website that is already making money and collecting that cash flow over a period of time (and don't miss our list of other assets that generate cash flow).
 Most website investors try to improve the earnings and increase the traffic to their sites, but others may just hold the websites as more “passive” investments.

 In general, a niche content website will be sold for anywhere from 24 to 40 times monthly earnings.
 The most typical range is closer to 30 to 34 times monthly earnings.

 In addition, you can buy websites in a wide range of values.
 A website only making $50/month would sell for $1,500 to $2,000, where a website making $1,000,000 a year would sell for closer to $3,000,000.

 As a heads up, if you are looking to buy a smaller content site making $50 to $2,000 a month, you should check out MotionInvest.com.
 This is a marketplace to buy and sell smaller content sites that have been fully vetted by an experienced team.
 (In full disclosure, I'm a partner in Motion Invest).

 A major benefit of investing in websites (when compared to real estate) is the high-income potential.
 As previously discussed, you can usually buy a site between 30 to 34x monthly earnings.

 So, right out of the gate you can pick up a great income stream.

 The potential to grow a site from making $1,000 a month to $2,000 a month in less than a year is not unrealistic.
 Nothing is guaranteed of course.
 But overall, you have the ability to quickly grow a website's earnings in a short period of time.

 This is typically not the case with real estate.
 You might be able to raise rents a little or see some appreciation, but certainly nowhere close to double within a year.